Our President is The Lord Petre.

 During the first four years Sir John Ruggles-Brise was our Patron.
 Since then the Lord Bishop of Chelmsford has been our Patron.

 In 1977 the first Saturday afternoon meeting was held in Christ Church United Reformed Church, Chelmsford, in one small room.
 This quickly became too small and eventually we spread over the whole of the ground floor.

 In 1984 we became a Registered Charity.
-In 1985 a branch was formed at Colchester and since then three more have been set up in Saffron Walden, Southend-on-Sea (1991) and Harlow (1993).
+In 1985 a branch was formed at Colchester and since then three more have been set up.
+They are Saffron Walden (1986), Southend-on-Sea (1991) and Harlow (1993).
 The Chelmsford Computer Group was also set up in 1993.

 In 1987 the first Postal Book Service was started.
 With the changing world of computers this was replaced by the current CDs by Post Service, giving members who cannot get to a meeting a chance to buy CDs which are of interest to Family Historians.